OmniFysics: Towards Physical Intelligence Evolution via Omni-Modal Signal Processing and Network Optimization: Methodology

 \subsubsection{Omni-modal Joint Training}

 In this phase, we unfreeze the LLM and projectors for joint optimization.
 Data quality and diversity are paramount for effective multimodal alignment.
-As shown in Figure~\ref{fig:framework_and_data}b, we curate a comprehensive instruction-tuning dataset of 37M samples, with a meticulously balanced mixture to address distinct modal learning requirements.
-We then optimize Eq.~\ref{eq:loss_lm} on this corpus.
+We curate a comprehensive instruction-tuning dataset of 37M samples.
+Instead of relying on empirical manual settings for the data mixture, the proportions (\eg, 48\% image, 16\% sound, 14\% speech, as shown in Figure \ref{fig:framework_and_data}b) are emergent results from an Information Entropy Maximization strategy.
+To prevent the model from being biased towards naturally high-resource modalities (\eg, text) and to ensure balanced activation across physical and semantic representations, we formulate the mixture selection as an optimization problem.
+Specifically, we evaluate the information density of each sample by computing the sum of Inverse Document Frequencies (IDF) for its extracted N-gram concepts.
+After filtering out low-entropy, redundant samples, we optimize the mixture weights $w$ to maximize the Shannon entropy of the global feature activation distribution, formulated as $\arg\max_{w} (-\sum_{i} p_i(w) \log p_i(w))$, where $p_i(w)$ denotes the activation probability of the $i$-th feature under the mixture weights.
+We then optimize Eq. \ref{eq:loss_lm} on this corpus.
 The specific composition of each data component is detailed as follows.

 \textbf{Visual Understanding.}\quad Static images form the foundation of fine-grained perception.
 This subset aggregates 163 public datasets spanning eight tasks, totaling 17.9M samples.
 Notably, to bridge the physical perception gap, we incorporate a Physical-QA subset generated via our FysicsAny engine.
 Unlike traditional VQA which queries shallow semantics, this data focuses on reasoning about latent physical properties (\eg, material identification, mass estimation, force analysis).
 These physically constrained samples compel the model to transcend surface-level pixels, effectively mitigating physical hallucinations and internalizing a generalizable world model.
 Simultaneously, to compensate for the temporal deficiency of static images, we incorporate Video-QA data.
 This subset focuses on modeling temporal dynamics, motion variations, and event logic.